Parallel transport for Higgs bundles over p-adic curves: Introduction

 \begin{secnumber} In summary, we have the following commutative diagram

-Let us briefly explain how Deninger--Werner's functor $\bV^{\DW}:\VB^{\DW}(X_{\bC})\to \Rep(\pi_1(X_{\overline{K}},\overline{x}),\bC)$ \cite{DW05} fits into this picture.
+Let us briefly explain how Deninger--Werner's functor $\bV^{\DW}$ \cite{DW05} fits into this picture.
 Recall that a vector bundle over a smooth proper curve $C$ of characteristic $p>0$ is \textit{strongly semi-stable} if its inverse images by all the power of the absolute Frobenius $F_C$ of $C$ are semi-stable.
-A vector bundle $M$ over $X_{\oo}$ is called \textit{of Deninger--Werner} if its restriction to the normalisation of each irreducible component of $X_{\overline{k}}$ is strongly semi-stable of degree zero.
-A vector bundle over $X_{\bC}$ is \textit{of Deninger--Werner}, if it admits a Deninger--Werner vector bundle over $X_{\oo}$ as an integral model.
-For every integer $n\ge 1$, the reduction modulo $p^n$ of a Deninger--Werner vector bundle over $X_{\oo}$ can be trivialized by a proper morphism of $S$-curves $Y\to X$, which is finite \'etale over $X_K$ (after taking a finite extension of $K$).
-By parallel transport, Deninger and Werner constructed a functor $\bV^{\DW}$ from the category $\VB^{\DW}(X_{\bC})$ of Deninger--Werner vector bundles to $\Rep(\pi_1(X_{\overline{K}},\overline{x}),\bC)$.
-In the above diagram, the functor $\VB^{\DW}(X_{\bC})\to \HB(X_{\bC})$ is given by equipping each vector bundle with the trivial Higgs field, and factors through $\HB_{\sma}(X_{\bC})$.
+A vector bundle $M$ over $X_{\oo}$ is called \textit{Deninger--Werner} if its restriction to the normalisation of each irreducible component of $X_{\overline{k}}$ is strongly semi-stable of degree zero.
+A vector bundle over $X_{\bC}$ is \textit{Deninger--Werner}, if it admits a Deninger--Werner vector bundle over $X_{\oo}$ as an integral model.
+For every $n\in \mathbb{N}$, the reduction modulo $p^n$ of a Deninger--Werner vector bundle over $X_{\oo}$ can be trivialized by a proper morphism of $S$-curves $Y\to X$, which is finite \'etale over $X_K$ (after taking a finite extension of $K$).
+By parallel transport, Deninger and Werner constructed the functor $\bV^{\DW}$ in the above diagram.
+The vertical functor $\VB^{\DW}(X_{\bC})\to \HB(X_{\bC})$ is given by equipping each vector bundle with the trivial Higgs field, and factors through $\HB_{\sma}(X_{\bC})$.
 The compatibility between $\bV^{\DW}$ and $\bfH_{\mathcal{X}}$ is proved in the author's thesis \cite{Xu17}. \end{secnumber}

 \begin{secnumber} In the following, we characterize the essential image of $\bH_{\mathcal{X},\Exp}$ \eqref{eq:intro HX} in terms of certain Higgs bundles related to Deninger--Werner vector bundles.